 cpan> install <module_name>

-How to install Perl modules via Strawberry PerlOpen the Cpan Client, and type:
+How to install Perl modules via Strawberry PerlOpen a Windows command prompt and type:

 ← Return to Knowledgebase